BritishCrystallographicAssociation/britishcrystallographicassociation.github.io/_pages/prizes.md

 - 2019 Prof. George Sheldrick (Gottingen) “SHELXT = dual space structure determination using the phases to determine the space group”
 - 2021 Dr. Lucy Clark (Liverpool) “Quantum Magnetism and Crystallographic Complexity in Mineral Materials”
 - 2022 Prof. Andrew Goodwin (Oxford) “Disorder by design: from form to function”
+- 2023 Prof Kate Brown (University of Cambridge/University of Texas at Austin) “From Angstroms to kilometres and back again: Science at interfaces and the importance of belonging”
+- 2024 Dr Helena Shepherd (University of Kent) “Thermally Responsive Molecules and Materials”
+- 2025 Dr Emma McCabe “Breaking inversion symmetry: strategies and consequences”

 ## The BCA Prize Lecture